How to Fix Windows Update Service Not Running? 10 Simple Solutions

 Solution 1.
 Use Windows Update Troubleshooter

 Windows has a built-in troubleshooter to fix all the issues, including Windows Update.
-Using troubleshooter, you can automatically diagnose and resolve Windows Update issues this way:
+Using the troubleshooter, you can automatically diagnose and resolve Windows Update issues this way:

 Step 1.
 Press Windows and I keys to open the Settings.